pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 #### Usage of outside service to Record VMDI usage in workspaces

-This option would circumvent the need for the new CRD and Controller however would result in the duplication of state.
-OT should be the ultimate sources of truth when it comes to resource ownership and this introduction of an outside service may result in more indirection and issues with state incosistency.
+This option would circumvent the need for the new CRD and Controller.
+However, it would result in the duplication of state.
+OT should be the ultimate source of truth when it comes to resource ownership and this introduction of an outside service may result in more indirection and issues with state inconsistency.